sleeve/fredmeyer-app-icon/README.md

 # Fred Meyer App Icon

-After recently interviewing at Kroger Digital (better known as Fred Meyer in the northwestern region of the US) for a Quality Engineer role I had some free time over the Thanksgiving holiday for a side project.
+After recently interviewing at Kroger Digital (known as Fred Meyer in the northwestern region of the US) for a Quality Engineer role I had some free time over the Thanksgiving holiday for a side project.
 I had already started to investigate the Fred Meyer iOS app and compiled a list of bugs and improvements to reference in the interview but I didn't get a chance to go over everything that I uncovered.
 I really enjoyed meeting the team and wanted to continue my investigation to show just how eager I was to join the team.
 One thing that was mentioned during the interview was that a previous QE there had handed over a packet of 75 bugs/improvements during their interview.
-The interviewers seemed pretty impressed by this and it's an amazing total but not that unrealistic for any app from a non-tech company.
+The interviewers seemed pretty impressed by this and it's an amazing total but not that unrealistic for any app from a non-tech first company.

 One bug that I had previously come across was this weird app icon distortion issue when backgrounding the app.
 I was curious about why it was happening and I had a hunch that I could fix it with a little more investigation.
 Just taking a quick glance at the icon I started to notice some other potential issues with it.
 I'm a competitive person on occasion and I had this historical number of "75 bugs" floating around in my head and it seemed like a fun target.
 I thought it would be a little hilarious to see how close I could get to 75 bugs/improvements before even launching app.
 It sounds like a ridiculous target but I got very close and may have actually exceeded that number...

 ## Why Waste Your Time On This?

 I believe that attention to detail is a critical trait that every great QE should have.
-This project hopefully is a good example of the level of detail that I'm capable of.
-It's definitely not a high priority issue but I don't work there yet so I have no other tasks assigned to me.
+This project hopefully an example of the level of detail that I'm capable of.
+This is definitely not a high priority issue but I don't work there yet so I have no other tasks assigned to me.
 I also have secretly wanted to become a designer over the years.
 Exercises like these help me understand more about the craft and give me more experience with various design tools.
-I totally understand most people who see the final icon comparisons will see no value and ask "why would you waste your time on this"?
+I totally understand that most people who see the final icon comparisons will see no value and ask "why would you waste your time on this"?
 That's totally fine and understandable but I'm a person who appreciates these big little details and am passionate about getting them right.
 That's really the essence of software; 1's and 0's, true or false, right and wrong.
 In the end though it's just a slightly humorous and educational project for **_me_**.

 ## The First Bug

 Here is the first issue that I noticed with the app icon.
+You should be able to see the thick grey banding on the bottom of the icon during the backgrounding animation.

 ![the_first_bug](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/the_first_bug.gif)

-You should be able to see the thick grey banding on the bottom of the icon during the backgrounding animation.
 Why would it be doing that?
 There are plenty of other similar looking app icons with a logo on top of a white background but none of them seemed to exhibit the same banding behavior.
 So there must be something wrong with the app or icon asset.
 When playing around with the main Kroger app I noticed the same thing happening with their blue Kroger app icon.
 Is this a problem on all 30+ Kroger apps?
-Not quite but it is a problem on about 50% of them.
+Not quite, but it is a problem on about 50% of them.
 More on that later.

 ![kroger_banding](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/kroger_banding.png)